 COVID-19, the “Gift” that Keeps on Giving

-Obviously, we’re all probably a little concerned about a classroom of 100 students.
-I hope we can get through this semester without any instructional change, but, if needed, we can go to a 100% online and asynchronous class, but that isn’t the ideal way to have a class.
+Obviously, we’re all probably a little concerned about being in a classroom during a pandemic.
+I hope we can get through this semester without any instructional change after these first two weeks, but, if needed, we can go to a 100% online and asynchronous class.
+If the pandemic has taught us anything, online education isn’t ideal, but it’s a responsible solution.
 Although I have a huge online presence, please recognize that this isn’t an online course.
 However, you have BOTH a class website and a Canvas page.

 Why both?
 Why a website AND a Canvas page.
 I promise you I’m not doing this to confuse you.
-You are the immediate audience, but I have colleagues elsewhere who benefit from this resource–and they should thank me more often!
+You are the immediate audience, but I have colleagues elsewhere who benefit from this resource—and they should thank me more often!
 The class website has notes for the readings and other topics that you can access from anywhere.
-Only once in 14 years has there been a situation where my class website wasn’t available.
-There was a fire in the server room, which shut down personal websites.
-Canvas (and the previous class management systems) crashed a few times.
-All your work will go through Canvas–including the Tests and Exams.
-Readings that aren’t in the assigned books will also be on Canvas.
+Only twice in 16 years has there been a situation where my class website wasn’t available.
+First, there was a fire in the server room, which shut down personal websites.
+Then, last semester, the website didn’t work for a week when they were changing the URL from uncc.edu to charlotte.edu.
+Canvas (and the previous class management systems) crashes more often.
+All your work will go through Canvas—including the Essays, Exams, and Discussion posts.
 The course notes are all on this website.

 - Read the course syllabus–Read the entire thing